Biden issues an executive order restricting US investments in Chinese technology

-The United States and China appear to be increasingly locked in a geopolitical competition, along with their deep trade relationship as the world's two largest economies.
-Biden administration officials have insisted that they have no interest in “decoupling” from China, yet the U.S. has limited the export of advanced computer chips, sought to limit investments into China and kept the expanded tariffs set up by President Donald Trump.
+The United States and China appear to be increasingly locked in a geopolitical competition with a conflicting set of values.
+Biden administration officials have insisted that they have no interest in “decoupling” from China, yet the U.S. also has limited the export of advanced computer chips and kept the expanded tariffs set up by President Donald Trump.
+China has engaged in crackdowns on foreign companies.

 Biden has suggested that China's economy is struggling and its global ambitions have been tempered as the U.S. has reenergized its alliances with Japan, South Korea, Australia and the European Union.
 The administration consulted with allies and industry in shaping the executive order.